britram/rains-prototype/draft-trammell-rains-protocol.md

 to servers, and a server may sent messages containing anything other than queries to clients.

-Upon receipt of a message, a server or client parses it, and:
+Upon receipt of a message, a server or client attempts to parse it.

+If the server or client cannot parse the message at all, it returns a 400 Bad Message notification to the peer.
+This notification may have a null token if the token cannot be retrieved from the message.

+If the server or client can parse the message, it:

 - notes the token on the message.
 This token MUST be present on any messages sent in reply to this message.